Just Walk It!

 Points of Interest

-1. MGM Springfield, (Opening 2018) $800M planned resort Casino featuring over 2000 slot machines, 84 table games, 3500 parking space garage, and 250 room 4-star hotel.
-This resort will also feature over 40,000 square feet of retail space, movie theaters, bowling alleys and numerous dining and entertainment venues.
+1. MGM Springfield, Resort Casino featuring over 2000 slot machines, 84 table games, 3500 parking space garage, and 250 room 4-star hotel.
+This resort features over 40,000 square feet of retail space, movie theaters, bowling alleys and numerous dining and entertainment venues.

 2. HH Richardson Courthouse (1874), The current home of the housing and juvenile courts is one of the two surviving Springfield buildings designed by the great American architect Henry Hobson Richardson.
 Capturing both Italian and Romanesque forms, the building’s central tower is modeled on Pallazo Vecchio of Florence, Italy.